 This success was quickly followed by Aliens, which received seven nominations and two Academy Awards, and the Oscar winning films The Abyss, Terminator 2: Judgment Day, and The Ghost and the Darkness.
 In their years of release, Terminator 2 (1991) and Armageddon (1998) were the world’s top grossing films.
 Hurd’s additional feature credits include The Incredible Hulk, Tremors, Dante’s Peak, Æon Flux, The Punisher, Dick, The Hulk and The Waterdance, which won the Independent Spirit Award for Best First Feature and Best Screenplay, as well as the Audience and Screenplay Awards at the Sundance Film Festival.

 Hurd also serves as an Executive Producer of AMC’s companion series, Fear the Walking Dead, which received a two season order prior to its debut and set a new ratings record for a cable premiere with 13.3 million viewers.
 The series won the 2015 distinction ‘Show You’re Most Excited to See’ from E!
 Online.
-Fear the Walking Dead is currently in production on its fifth season in Austin.
+Fear the Walking Dead recently wrapped production on its fifth season in Austin and airs on Sunday nights on AMC.
 In addition, Gale Anne Hurd serves as a Consulting Producer on AMC’s top-rated talk show, Talking Dead, which is the second highest rated basic cable show on Sunday nights, behind only The Walking Dead.

 Valhalla Entertainment has produced three PBS documentaries, including True Whispers: The Story of the Navajo Code Talkers and Choctaw Code Talkers.

 Valhalla’s latest Native American documentary, MANKILLER, which examines the life of the first woman Principal Chief of the Cherokee Nation, Wilma Mankiller, aired nationally on PBS for Women’s History Month.
 MANKILLER has screened in over 35 film festivals around the world, including the Los Angeles Film Festival, DOC NYC, Mill Valley, Austin Film Festival, imagineNATIVE in Canada, Winda Film Festival in Australia, and Northern Wave in Iceland.
 It also won ‘Best of the Fest’ at the Palm Springs International Film Festival, ‘Best Editing’ at the United Nations Association Film Festival, the ‘Spirit Award’ at Bozeman International, and ‘Best Documentary Feature’ at Maoriland in New Zealand, Rome International and Tulsa American.